SheetJS/sheetjs/docbits/85_filetype.md

 Excel CSV deviates from RFC4180 in a number of important ways.
 The generated CSV files should generally work in Excel although they may not work in RFC4180 compatible readers.
 The parser should generally understand Excel CSV.
+The writer proactively generates cells for formulae if values are unavailable.

 Excel TXT uses tab as the delimiter and codepage 1200.